BrunoPB/Godeck/docs/TCPBytePattern.md

 To initialize a communication, the Client must have first received it's Symmetric Key, IV (initialization vector) and a Key Number.

-Then the Client should verify it's Key Number by sending, in order, a message with the Key Number it got and then a message with the string "**TheClientIsReady**" (exactly 16 bytes) encrypted by the Symmetric Key and the IV.
+Then the Client should authenticate itself by sending, in order, a message with the Key Number and then a message with the string "**TheClientIsReady**" (exactly 16 bytes) encrypted by the Symmetric Key and the IV.
 The cryptography should be AES/CBC/NoPadding.

 The Server will check the Key Number to identify the Symmetric Key it sent to that number and use that Symmetric Key to decrypt the "**TheClientIsReady**" message.
 If the Server could not decrypt it, it will cancel the connection.